spineo/scorecard/index.md

 ## Web Framework

 As mentioned, the Web Framework used will be [Django](https://www.djangoproject.com) which is implemented with Python.
-The application will be running on a Mac OS (Python v3.7.6 and Django v3.0)
+The application will be running on a Mac OS (Python v3.7.6 and Django v3.0) during initial testing and then moved to the Amazon AWS platform.

 Since the setup, at least initially, is not geared to a heavy-weight and/or production environment I will skip the installation of Apache and mod_wsgi as suggested in the [installation](https://docs.djangoproject.com/en/3.0/topics/install/) instructions.